Malaysian football naturalisation scandal: Background

-In 2018, the Malaysia national football team dropped to 178th place in the FIFA rankings, its lowest ever ranking.
+In March 2018, the Malaysia national football team dropped to 178th place in the FIFA rankings, its lowest ever ranking.
 This prompted the Football Association of Malaysia (FAM) to begin scouting for "heritage players" or players of foreign origin who are asked to change their sporting nationality to play for the national team either through residency or Malaysian ancestry.
 Between 2018 and October 2025, 23 foreign-born footballers were granted Malaysian citizenship.